Analysis | Understanding Monkeypox and How Outbreaks Spread

 • Cases don’t involve recent travel to places in West and Central Africa, where the disease is endemic.

 • Although anyone can get monkeypox, most cases occur in men.
-In endemic areas of Africa, it was thought that was related to hunting practices, whereas in the current outbreak, most individuals are men who have sex with men, people with multiple sexual partners, or people who practice condomless sex.
+In endemic areas of Africa, it was thought that was related to hunting practices, whereas in the current outbreak, most individuals are men aged 21 to 40 years who have sex with men, people with multiple sexual partners, or people who practice condomless sex.

 • Flu-like symptoms haven’t always preceded the rash, and some patients first sought medical care for lesions in the genital and perianal region.